agentcommunity/docs/content/docs/aid/quickstart/quickstart_python.md

 print(rec.uri)
 ```

+Notes

+- PKA handshake runs automatically when `pka`/`kid` are present.
-Note: Package is published on PyPI as `aid-discovery`.
+- Package is published on PyPI as `aid-discovery`.

 ## See also